allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos_no_permissive.md

 * HA - 93 is directly adjacent to an arginine (likely ionic interaction?)
 * CBS - 221 is directly adjacent to an arginine.
 49, 309 & 198 are all grouped around a phenylalanine aromatic group; possibly they induce a dipole?
 388 is near an arginine
 * TEM1 - 212, 231 neighbour a K ion
-* HSP90 - All three (40, 79, 143) all border an apparent ATP binding pocket, as do 3 D3 positions
+* HSP90 - 40 & 143 all border an apparent ATP binding pocket, as do 3 DP positions and a D2 position

 ### D2

+Generally tolerates some polarity as well as negative charge.

+Examples:

+* HSP90 - 79 is near the ATP binding pocket

+### D3

 Tolerates any substitution other than proline.